robtweed/ewd-qoper8-gtm/README.md

 ### What else does ewd-qoper8-gtm do?

-ewd-qoper8-gtm will load and initialise the ewd-globals module, creating a globalStore object within your worker.
+ewd-qoper8-gtm will load and initialise the ewd-document-store module, creating a DocumentStore object within your worker.

 ### Events emitted by ewd-qoper8-gtm